The (Not So) Latest

 Last month, John Kerry appeared on the David Letterman show and said it was important to get the youth vote.
 But what is Kerry doing to reach the youth vote?
 Does he think young people will vote for him because he rode a motorcycle?
 Because he went wind-surfing?
 It seems only Bush believes young voters might choose a leader based on substance rather than style.

 This pains me.
 I'm a Democrat.
 I believe Bush has been a terrible president in many ways, including youth issues.
-I have been eager to replace him.
+I have been eager to see him replaced.
 But look who the Democrats nominated.

 If Al Gore had won the youth vote in 2000 as previous Democrats had, Gore would be president today.
 If Kerry wants to get elected, he must give us a reason to vote for him.
 He must convince us he will be better than George W. Bush.
 How hard can that be?